 Released in 2001, Drupal is a content management system that prioritizes flexibility, security, and performance — at the expense of simplicity.
 While developers appreciate Drupal’s extensive functionality, users with less technical knowledge may be frustrated by its steep learning curve.
 WordPress provides a user-friendly, intuitive alternative for these users.

-While WordPress’ ecosystem of resources enables users at any skill level to build all types of sites — from eCommerce stores to online magazines — the CMS lacks the built-in flexibility required to create more complex sites.
-That’s why site owners with basic knowledge of coding languages or the time to learn them favor Drupal and its virtually limitless customization options.
+While WordPress’ ecosystem of resources enables users at any skill level to build all types of sites — from ecommerce stores to online magazines — the CMS lacks the built-in flexibility required to create more complex sites.
+That’s why site owners with basic knowledge of coding, or the time to learn, favor Drupal and its virtually limitless customization options.
 While the set-up process is lengthier and more complicated, Drupal users can create highly customized sites.

 Joomla vs. WordPress

 Launched in 2005, Joomla is designed to be the middle ground in the CMS marketplace, combining the power and flexibility of Drupal with the user-friendliness of WordPress.
 However, installing any extensions will prove challenging for non-technical users since they need to be installed via the backend.
 For those without experience in web development, WordPress provides a simple alternative for building a custom site.

 Joomla vs. Drupal

 Drupal assumes users have a familiar understanding of HTML, CSS, and PHP, and, consequently, is more powerful than Joomla.
 Drupal is often the go-to for large corporations and government agencies with a dedicated team of developers.
 Other types of businesses and users with less coding knowledge turn to Joomla.
 Joomla’s built-in multilingual support and advanced user and content management options make it ideal for membership, community, and social networking sites.

 Before we take a look closer at the differences among these platforms, let’s discuss the benefits of building a site with a CMS.